Understanding Opioid Use Disorder: Causes, Symptoms & Treatment

 • Genetic predisposition to addiction

-• Environmental influences like peer pressure or trauma
+• Environmental influences, such as peer pressure or trauma

-• Long-term opioid use for medical or recreational purposes
+• Long-term opioid use for medical or recreational reasons

 Who's at Greater Risk for Opioid Use Disorder?